Saving time, making connections with influencers, building authority — these are just some of the benefits of content curation.

 Content curation is the art of sourcing, filtering and repackaging all forms of existing content to share with a specific audience to add value to their lives and save them time.

 Let’s break it down into more bite-sized chunks before we delve into the detail of how to do it.

 - Sourcing: First, you’ve got to find content that’s relevant to your niche and worthy of curating.
 Luckily, this post is jam-packed with tools to do just that.

 - Filtering: This is where you sort the wheat from the chaff.
-Anyone can find a bucket load of content, but top curators add a filter of human analysis to make sure they’re sharing something valuable.
+Anyone can find a bucket load of content, but top curators add a filter of human analysis to make sure they’re sharing content offering valuable.